UWPCE-PythonCert-ClassRepos/Fall2018-PY210A/notes_for_class/source/session03.rst

 **ALWAYS**

 Separation of Concerns
 ----------------------
-From print_grid: if you are going to have separate functions, better for them to return a string, and then put all the printing in the calling function, on one place.
+From print_grid: if you are going to have separate functions, better for them to return a string, and then put all the printing in the calling function, in one place.
 That would make it more re-usable -- say you want to write to a file?

 This is a tiny example of what's known as "separation of concerns"

 Make use of symmetry
 --------------------

-nice trick:
+Nice trick:

 .. code-block:: python